Syllabus: CS 3111 Computer Ethics

 Course Organization

 We will meet in a small lecture setting on Tuesdays and Thursdays, when new material will be presented and discussed.
-Although it is a lecture setting, class participation will be expected.
 Accompanying readings from the text and web sources will be indicated on the course term schedule.
-The midterm exams and final exam will also be given in the small lecture setting.
-During the last three weeks, class periods will be devoted to student presentations.
+The midterm exams and the final exam will also be given in the small lecture setting.
+During the last 4 weeks, lecture class periods will be devoted to student presentations.

 Exams